trademark vs copyright trademark vs copyright

 Choosing Between Trademark and Copyright

 Selecting the right form of protection depends on the type of intellectual property (IP) one needs to safeguard.
-If the goal is to protect a brand’s identity, such as names, logos, and slogans, a trademark is appropriate.
+A trademark is appropriate if the goal is to protect a brand’s identity, such as names, logos, and slogans.
 Trademarks serve businesses by distinguishing their goods and services from competitors, thereby preventing consumer confusion.

 On the other hand, copyright is suitable for those aiming to protect original works of authorship.
 These works can include literary, musical, and artistic pieces.
 Copyright grants the creator exclusive rights to reproduce, distribute, and display their work, fostering a market for creative expression.